(a) Definitions and Scope.

 following definitions apply:

-court in a case, other than an appendix as
+motion) submitted to the court, other than an appendix as

 covered in (h).

 (B) “PDF” has the same meaning as defined in LR

 (2) Scope.
 This rule applies to all appeals filed before

 January 1, 2010 (i.e., appeals with a docket number

 beginning with “09-” or lower), and any other appeal in